 -

 Heavily flour a silicone kneading mat or clean work surface, then pour/scoop the dough out of the bowl.
 Sprinkle more flour on top.
-Turn the dough over on itself a few times; a bowl scraper or spatula is a help here.
+Fold the dough over on itself once or twice to help bring it together; a bowl scraper or spatula is a help here.

 -

-Preheat the oven to 450°F. If you have a pizza stone, place it on the middle shelf of the oven.
+Preheat the oven to 450°F. If you have a pizza stone, place it on a rack centered in the oven.

 -